 Good User Design Is Essential

-Sadly, the latter scenario is closer to reality.
-In User Friendly: How the Hidden Rules of Design Are Changing the Way We Live, Work and Play, authors Cliff Kuang and Robert Fabricant describe how poor design can lead to poor outcomes.
+Sadly, the latter scenario is closer to reality, which becomes clear as authors Cliff Kuang and Robert Fabricant describe how poor design can lead to poor outcomes.

-When you look hard enough at monumental machine disasters, you can usually find a design problem.Cliff Kuang, Robert Fabricant
+When you look hard enough at monumental machine disasters, you can usually find a design problem.Cliff Kuang and Robert Fabricant

-User Friendly is quickly becoming a foundational text of the field, and has received glowing praise from critics.
+User Friendly is quickly becoming a foundational text in its field and has received glowing praise from critics.
 Kuang is a user experience designer and a veteran journalist; the fittingly named Fabricant is an award-winning product designer who worked for Microsoft and other big-dog companies before founding his own firm.
-With its approachable yet concise language, comprehensible structure, well-chosen anecdotes, and insider expertise, the book itself is user-friendly.
+With its approachable yet concise language, comprehensible structure, well-chosen anecdotes and insider expertise, the book itself is user-friendly.

-More often associated in the public imagination with ergonomic chairs, user design is underappreciated, embedded in people’s lives and intuitively usable so that we hardly even think of them as being deliberately designed.
-From toasters and computer keyboards to transportation apps and nuclear control panels, user design influences us in ways both small and significant.
+More often associated in the public imagination with ergonomic chairs, user design is underappreciated, embedded in people’s lives and so intuitively usable so that people hardly even think of easy-to-use things as being deliberately designed.
+From toasters and computer keyboards to transportation apps and nuclear control panels, user design influences society in ways both small and significant.

 Good User Design Is the Future

 Kuang and Fabricant divide their book into two parts.
 Over five chapters, the first part focuses on basic practical and historical questions, while also hinting at what’s to come: What is user design?
 What are its goals?
 What counts as effective user design, and why?
-How did we arrive where we are today?
+How did it arrive where it is today?

 Although humans have been inventing devices for thousands of years, it wasn’t until the 20th century that design became its own recognized industry.
-Modern design has roots in the Bauhaus design movement’s core principle that objects should “invite use”; in designer Henry Dreyfuss’s audience targeting innovations; in the World War II era realization that machine feedback — the signals that tell a user whether a machine is working — was critical to pilots’ success.
+Modern design has roots in the Bauhaus design movement’s core principle that objects should “invite use,” in designer Henry Dreyfuss’s audience-targeting innovations, and in the World War II era realization that machine feedback — the signals that tell a user whether a machine is working — are critical to pilots’ success.

-Feedback is what turns information into action.Cliff Kuang, Robert Fabricant
+Feedback is what turns information into action.Cliff Kuang and Robert Fabricant

 The second part, also split into five chapters, explains further why user design involves more than technical matters like the ideal distance between navigation buttons on an interface.
-It’s also an exercise in what Kuang and Fabricant call “industrial empathy”; of understanding your user’s needs and how best to meet them.
+It’s also an exercise in what Kuang and Fabricant call “industrial empathy,” the act of understanding your users’ needs and how best to meet them.

-This often requires painstaking fieldwork and research to understand how a certain group of users interacts with their physical environments.
+Understanding how a certain group of users interacts with their physical environments often requires painstaking fieldwork and research.
 Good user design takes human communication and distills it to physical or digital form.
-It accomplishes this by use of metaphors and symbols – mental models that help people view unfamiliar machines in terms of what they know so that they understand how to use them.
+It accomplishes this by use of metaphors and symbols – mental models that help people view unfamiliar machines in terms of what they already know so that they understand how to use them.

 Good User Design Isn’t Always Good

-We can no longer assume that a better world will come merely as a by-product of making more people comfortable.Cliff Kuang, Robert Fabricant
+We can no longer assume that a better world will come merely as a by-product of making more people comfortable.Cliff Kuang and Robert Fabricant

-Both parts are threaded through with real-life examples and wisdom learned from industry luminaries like engineer Harlan Crowder, Don Norman, Norbert Wiener, and Patty Moore.
+Real-life examples and wisdom learned from industry luminaries such as engineer Harlan Crowder, Don Norman, Norbert Wiener and Patty Moore thread through both parts of the book.
 The approach is less chronological than constellation-like, with each discrete star adding up to a recognizable total.
-Kuang and Fabricant present these totals so that laymen can understand how the objects that influence their behaviors operate.
-The authors also address designers, CEOs, and other visionaries, encouraging them to self-examine and challenge their assumptions.
+Kuang and Fabricant present these totals so that laypeople can understand how the objects that influence their behaviors operate.
+The authors also address designers, CEOs and other visionaries, encouraging them to self-examine and challenge their assumptions.